S&P downgrades hit bank funding, counterparty cost

 In swap trading, a downgrade to A- from A requires 10 percent more collateral.
 At the next step, BBB+, counterparties need to double collateral, and they will be barred from trading if they reach a level below BBB.

-In uncleared trades, the amount of collateral needed for a derivative deals is spelled out in a so-called Credit Support Annex (CSA) that can be part of standard agreements from the International Swaps and Derivatives Association (ISDA).
+In uncleared trades, the amount of collateral needed for a derivative deals is spelled out in a so-called Credit Support Annex, part of standard agreements from the International Swaps and Derivatives Association.

 Collateral is already scarce for Europe's cash-strapped banks, who have started paying institutional investors to swap illiquid bonds in exchange for better quality ones and secure cash from the European Central Bank.